tidalmigrations/tidalmigrations.github.io/pages/tidal tools/tidal_offline.md

 offline installation process must be performed on machines with the same OS and Python versions." %}

-On the machine with internet connection create the packages archive using the following commands:
+On the machine with an internet connection create the packages archive using the following commands:

 ```console
 $ python3 -m pip download -d machine-stats-offline machine-stats